 - Whistler Housing Rentals for Locals – Facebook group where people looking for roommates often post openings

-- Whistler Housing Authority – provides a range of rental and home ownership options to Whistler employees.
+- Whistler Housing Authority – provides a range of affordable rental and home ownership waitlist options to Whistler employees.

 IMMIGRATION AND WORK PERMIT RESOURCES